 Xiaomi Mi Air Purifier F1: Mini MAX

-What the Xiaomi Mi Air Purifier Pro is to the Pro H the Xiaomi Mi Air Purifier F1 is to the MAX.
+What the Xiaomi Mi Air Purifier Pro is to the Pro H, the Xiaomi Mi Air Purifier F1 is to the MAX.
 What I mean by that is that the Mi Air Purifier F1 has comparable specifications to the Pro, but its design imitates the MAX.
-I once again do not understand why this model gets the name F1 but at this point I’ve given up on trying to understand Xiaomi’s weird naming.
+I once again do not understand why this model gets the name F1, but at this point I’ve given up on trying to understand Xiaomi’s weird naming.

 Compared to the Mi Air Purifier Pro, the Xiaomi Mi Air Purifier F1 is half a centimetre narrower and 8 cm shorter.
-It features the same solid front panel but other the Mi Air Purifier Max it doesn’t have a solid back side but is instead perforated.
+It features the same solid front panel but other than the Mi Air Purifier Max it doesn’t have a solid back side but is instead perforated.
 I’m guessing that is purely due to the smaller surface area offered by only the side panels.
 As a consequence, it doesn’t use two flat filters, but unfortunately, it isn’t the same filter found in the Mi Air Purifier Pro and smaller models.

 The Xiaomi Mi Air Purifier Pro and MAX models compared